Model.PageBodyTags

 To be eligible to apply:

-• Applicants must not have received one of the following Society grants in the 2 years before the closing date of the round applied to: Lab Visit Grant or Travel Award for Skills and Knowledge Exchange.
+• Applicants must not have received one of the following Society grants in the 2 years before the closing date of the round applied to: Travel Award for Skills and Knowledge Exchange.

-• Applicants must not exceed a maximum of £3,000 in funding in a 2-year period across General Travel Grants, Online Attendance Grants, and Lab Visit Grants.
+• Applicants must not exceed a maximum of £2,000 in funding in a 3-year period across General Travel Grants, Online Attendance Grants, and Lab Visit Grants.
+Only one of each grant can be applied for within the 3 year period.

 • Applicants need to provide a summary of the intended work to be undertaken during the visit.